 1. Do you have a registered and trained Club Safeguarding Officer?

-Training for this role is run by Eddie Hick and a qualification lasts for 3 years.
-You must ensure that Eddie is aware of who is your clubs CSO and provide contact details and of any changes to email@example.com
+Training for this role is run by Nick May, the County Safeguarding Officer, and the “Safe Hands” qualification lasts for 3 years.
+You must ensure that Nick is aware of who is your clubs CSO and provide contact details and of any changes to email@example.com

 3. Do you hold current contact details for all your club members?

 This applies to all the juniors and seniors at your club.
-Imagine the worst case scenario, a club member is taken to hospital - would you know who to contact to inform their parents/family/partners?
+Imagine the worst-case scenario, where a club member is taken to hospital - would you know who to contact to inform their parents/family/partners?
 Who has this information and how easy is it to access?
 How do you record details of your club members?
 Does anyone have an underlying medical condition that should be communicated in an emergency?

 4. Safe Hands Management System (SHMS)

 This system helps to evaluate whether your club is safeguarding compliant.
-To be compliant your club should have entered all it's key personnel onto this system which will then check whether they have the appropriate qualifications such as a DBS.
-All clubs should be aiming to be compliant.
-For further information on SHMS or Clubmark please contact our Sussex Lead: Hamish.Russell@sussexcricket.co.uk
+To be compliant your club should have entered all key personnel onto this system which will then check whether they have the appropriate qualifications, such as a DBS and Safe Hands accreditation for Safeguarding Officers.

 5. Risk Assessment

-Your club not only has a duty of care to all it's members but also to it's visitors.
+Your club not only has a duty of care to all members and visitors.
 A risk assessment should be carried out on a regular basis to ensure all equipment is safe and working correctly while also inspecting the ground for things that could cause injury such as holes, broken glass or animal mess.